Buying guide

 AI summary

 A revolving credit mortgage makes part of your home loan act like a large overdraft.
-You can deposit funds to reduce your interest payments and withdraw them again, offering great flexibility.
+It offers flexibility to withdraw funds and can help pay your mortgage off faster, as you only pay interest on the outstanding balance.

 What is a revolving credit mortgage?